eoftgge/soniox_windows/README.md

 It supports only the Windows operating system, there can be no question of supporting other systems.**

 **Advantages**
 * It does not work as a window, but as a purely disguised and privileged window with text, and you can even click through it with the mouse.
-Very convenient.
+Quite convenient.
 * Uninterrupted operation.
 If the connection is disconnected, it makes a repeat request to the server.
 * Minimal memory consumption.
+* And the most important thing is that it receives sound directly from Windows, without any third-party virtual channels.
+I'll say it's very convenient.

 **Disadvantages**
 * A quite inconvenient setup for inexperienced users.
 However, you can figure it out quickly, I think.